memoizr/twitter-demo/README.md

 ![Alt text](/demo/test-coverage.png?raw=true "Test coverage")

 ### A note about licensing
-As I'm using ffmpeg, which comes with a GNU GPL v2.1 license.
+I'm using ffmpeg, which comes with a GNU GPL v2.1 license.
 This demo is licensed under the same license for compatibility reasons.